prise-3d/Behavioral-online-study/docs/source/example.rst

         return iteration > total_iterations

-In order to update the new proposed model in database, you need to do migrations:
+In order to update the new proposed model in database, you need to **stop** the server and do migrations:

 .. code:: bash

    python manage.py makemigrations
    python manage.py migrate
+   python manage.py runserver

 Congratulations! the way the experiment progress and ends is now coded!